727800350/note/latex/computer/debug.md

 - list: Print ten more lines.

 ## Examining data
 - print expression: Print value of expression.
 Expression is any valid C expression, can include function calls and arithmetic expressions, all evaluated within current stack frame
+`set print elements number-of-elements`, Set a limit on how many elements of an array GDB will print, 如果设置为0, 则全部打印

 - set variable = expression: Assign value of variable to expression.
 You can set any variable in the current scope.
 Variables which begin with $ can be used as convenience variables in gdb.